Presentation

 Incorrect language/inconsistencies will only affect a grade if they hinder communication.
 It is important to note that accuracy is not a criterion of this standard.
 In a realistic conversation by learners of a second language, errors are natural and should not be overly penalised.

-Whilst inconsistencies that do not affect communication will not affect the grade, for Excellence, there needs to be sufficient language, outside the language with errors, that contributes to the criteria of the successful use of a range of language.
+Whilst inconsistencies that do not affect communication will not affect the grade, Excellence requires sufficient language, outside the language with errors, that contributes to the criteria of the successful use of a range of language.

-At level 2 students need to move beyond simply supplying information and into justifying expressed ideas and opinions.
+At Level 2, students need to move beyond simply supplying information and into justifying expressed ideas and opinions.
 This can be done by giving evidence or explanations which support these views and/or the views of others.
-Over the collected evidence there will be evidence of both sharing and justifying.
+Over the collected evidence there should be evidence of both sharing and justifying.

 Writing